resonai/vera-ios-sdk/docs/testing.md

 ### Off-site
 Otherwise you should trick Vera into thinking it is there.
 To do that, you can use a photo, or an image taken at that site.
 Below is an image you can use to test our sample site.
 Open the image full-screen on your monitor and point your phone to the image.

+> [!NOTE]
+> If you are off-site make sure Vera doesn't have location access.
+Either deny it the first time it asks, or disable it in Settings.

 ![Sample Registration](./registration.png)

 As soon as you get registration, you should see 3D objects around you.